Main content of the website

 • Complete a registration form; and

-• Provide two pieces of identification (at least one with your signature)
+• Provide two pieces of identification that show your name and residential address, with at least one piece including your signature

-If your identification does not show your address, you may complete a solemn declaration.
+If your identification does not show your address, you may complete a solemn declaration at the voting place.

 Mail Ballot Voting